KENT STATE STARK HISTORY

 In fall 2015, the new Science and Nursing Building was added as the Kent State Stark’s seventh major building.
 The 41,140 sq. ft., state-of-the-art structure, along with 5,250 sq. ft. of remodeled lab space in Main Hall’s East Wing, anchors the campus’s growing science disciplines, such as geology, chemistry, biology, nursing and physics.

-The second largest regional campus in Ohio, Kent State Stark is a dynamic institution that is meeting the educational needs of its students and the community.
+Kent State Stark is a dynamic institution that is meeting the educational needs of its students and the community.
 Stark County’s public university is proud to provide affordable, quality higher education opportunities for all Ohioans.